 Quarantine is Stressful

 Being quarantined can bring out the worst in us.
 We are talking about symptoms such as anger, confusion, and even post traumatic stress symptoms.
-The stress undoubtely is also toppled by the fact that your household is on strain financially speaking.
 The stresses of being quarantined include depression, the fear of being infected, inadequate supplies, boredom, uncertainty and much more.

 1. Seek Opportunities to Exemplify the Positive Moments

 Look for opportunities to show interest, find areas of agreement, express affection and appreciation.
 Be kind and demonstrate empathy when the opportunities present themselves.
 Give compliments when you notice a positive gesture from your spouse that is good for the household.
 Perhaps they are playing games with the kids, disinfecting areas of the house, etc..

 2. Recognize that Worry, Fear, Stress and Guilt are expected Behaviors

 When these moments arise, it is important to use comfort and support rather than criticism and finger pointing.
 These are normal reactions during a quarantine, so practice patience with your spouse.